 Owners reported high volumes of engine, brakes, and electric problems for the 2020 model year.
 It received a low reliability score from Consumer Reports and a mid-range score for customer satisfaction.

 The Mercedes-Benz GLE is the least reliable 2022 SUV

 If you thought a reliability rating couldn’t get any worse than the Ford Explorer’s, think again.
-The 2022 Mercedes-Benz GLE received an abysmal 5 out of 100 from Consumer Reports for predicted reliability.
+The 2022 Mercedes-Benz GLE received an abysmal score from Consumer Reports for predicted reliability.
 The GLE models have only been around since 2016 but have quickly established themselves as unreliable.
 In 2021 alone, the Mercedes-Benz GLE had two different manufacturer recalls issued.
 One was for the electrical system as recently as May 2021, and the other was for the rear glass being insufficiently bonded to the tailgate, which could cause it to detach.

 The two recalls are considered dangerous and could increase crashing and chances of injury.
 In 2020, the Mercedes-Benz GLE SUV was even worse than the year before.
 It has had seven total safety recalls over the last two calendar years.
 It’s easy to see why owners and Consumer Reports would have difficulty recommending a vehicle with so many problems.
 Thanks to significant issues with the engine, electrical system, and brakes, customers don’t recommend the GLE.

 Based on Consumer Reports‘ research and owners’ experiences, they recommend avoiding these SUVs.
 For the 2022 model year, some of the most famous names in the industry are producing unreliable SUVs.
 Vehicles with higher scores come from automakers like Toyota, Nissan, or Lexus.